 PHY 161 – University Physics I (4) &

 PHY 262 – University Physics II (4)

 Subject based on Major – Using a transfer guide, select two courses in Mathematics above calculus

-and/or Science from the following content areas: Astronomy, Biology, Botany, Environmental Science, Chemistry, Geology, Physics, Physical Geography, or Zoology
+and/or Science from the following content areas to complete 35 credit hours: Astronomy, Biology, Botany, Chemistry, Environmental Science, Geology, Physical Geography, Physics, or Zoology.

 Each Special Requirement must be met within the General Education Requirements:

 • Ethnic/Race/Gender Awareness

 • Contemporary Global/International Awareness or Historical Awareness

 The outcomes identified below define the knowledge and skill sets

 that graduates will possess at the end of their program of study.